 • 2026 - Mandatory labelling is introduced for packaging except for films and flexibles.

-• 2027 - Films and flexibles to be collected by local authorities and be obligated under the labelling system.
+• 2027 - Films and flexibles are to be collected by local authorities and are obligated to be under the labelling system.

 1. Register for the EPR for packaging online service.